noir-lang/noir/yarn-project/cli/README.md

 - `'-a, --args [functionArgs...]` (optional): Function arguments.
 Default: [].
 - `-c, --contract-abi <fileLocation>`: The compiled contract's ABI in JSON format.
 You can also use one of Aztec's example contracts found in (@aztec/noir-contracts)[https://www.npmjs.com/package/@aztec/noir-contracts], e.g. PrivateTokenContractAbi.
 - `-ca, --contract-address <address>`: Address of the contract.
 - `-f, --from <string>`: Address of the caller.
-If empty, first account in the Aztec RPC Server will be used.
+If empty, first account in the Private Execution Environment (PXE) will be used.
-- `-u, --rpc-url <string>`: URL of the Aztec RPC.
+- `-u, --rpc-url <string>`: URL of PXE Service.
 Default: `http://localhost:8080`.

 This command simulates the execution of a view function on a deployed contract without modifying the state.
 It requires the contract's ABI, address, function name, and optionally, function arguments.
 The command displays the result of the view function.